m-epasta/rust-sys-installer/README.md

 The app is for now, designed for a specific need that I found, so every thing is designed for my needs.
 The app may add generi help or better interaction like customizing the settings.json and extensions.json configs files etc ...
 So if you find this idea useful with a potential, contact me on discord: @psykokwak6049 or just do an issue/pull request on the repository.
-I do not plan for now to continue this repo because my need is fullfill, stil open to contributions/propositions.
+I do not plan for now to continue this repo because my need is fullfilled, stil open to contributions/propositions.